 Traveling as a Vegan

-But even with the knowledge and the drive to live completely plant-based it IS difficult to maintain the diet while traveling abroad (& I definitely still eat cheese on occasion.)
-I’ve traveled continuously all over the world for three years now, two of which I was/am a vegetarian/aspiring vegan.
+But even with the knowledge and the drive to live entirely plant-based, it IS challenging to maintain the diet while traveling abroad.
+I’ve traveled continuously all over the world for three years now, two of which I was/am a vegetarian/vegan.
 Some places are vegan-friendly, some most certainly are not.
 Sure, it’s possible to survive on dry salads, but that’s not a sustainable solution in my opinion.

 Whether you’re planning a trip or living on the road like me, here are my top 10 tips for being as vegan as possible while still enjoying your time and your meals.